rudrathegreat/Piece-Check--Text-Editing-App/API.md

 We are the Piece Check application and 'Ginger It' is our menu.
 We ive the API a request and then the response comes back in a JSON format.
 If you want to see a JSON formatted file, then check out the JSON documentation on this repository.

 ### A Mix Up

+What is the difference between a Graphical User Interface and the Application User Interface?

+GUI, or  a Graphical User Interface is an interface between the the user and the application whereas a API, or a graphical user interface is an interface between two different applications.
+You may have noticed that Windows uses GUI to make their system user-friendly.

+A link to a video describing GUI in more detail is in the GUI documentation.